Skip to main content

 What This Means in Practice

-Your day-to-day experience will still involve using assessment software with a graphical interface β€” the difference is that when you press β€œcalculate”, the data is sent to the ECaaS API rather than being processed locally.
-The 5–10 minute calculation time reflects the greater computational complexity of HEM's half-hourly simulation compared to SAP's monthly method.
+Your day-to-day experience will still involve using assessment software with a graphical interface.
+The difference is that when you press “calculate”, the data is sent to the ECaaS API rather than being processed locally.
+The calculation itself runs in under 2 seconds, though the more detailed data requirements of HEM's half-hourly simulation mean that overall assessment time is longer than SAP.

 Calculation Time